Land Your Next Role or Promotion:

 $60 for Members | $70 for Non-Members

 Ready to take the next step in your career?
 Join us for a virtual workshop designed to help development professionals stand out in today's competitive job market.
-Led by Carmel Napolitano, a leader in nonprofit executive search with over 15 years of experience, you will learn insider strategies from experienced recruiters on crafting compelling resumes and cover letters, acing interviews, and positioning yourself for your next big opportunity.
+You will learn insider strategies from experienced recruiters on crafting compelling resumes and cover letters, acing interviews, and positioning yourself for your next big opportunity.
+Carmel Napolitano, Principal, Aspen Leadership Group, a leader in nonprofit executive search with over 15 years of experience, will be joined by Terri Rutter, Assistant Vice President at Lindauer Global, and Mary Plum, Director at McDermott + Bull.
 Whether you're actively job searching or preparing for a promotion, you'll walk away with actionable insights to elevate your career.

 Featured Speakers